mirage-xyz/mirage-docs/pages/unity-sdk/getting-started/interacting-with-smart-contract.md

   3. Call `Web3SendMethod` with the arguments prepared.

-After the call, the methods being subscribed to [`TransactionEventDelegator`](https://github.com/Ankr-network/game-unity-sdk/blob/88f4086882c0f5a66adda0f8e5683c5ac3da6ec5/Assets/MirageSDK/Examples/Scripts/EventListenerExample/TransactionEventDelegator.cs) will execute in the order of transaction lifecycle.
+After the call, the methods are subscribed to [`TransactionEventDelegator`](https://github.com/Ankr-network/game-unity-sdk/blob/88f4086882c0f5a66adda0f8e5683c5ac3da6ec5/Assets/MirageSDK/Examples/Scripts/EventListenerExample/TransactionEventDelegator.cs) will execute in the order of transaction lifecycle.

 ### `CallMethod`